squarism/squarism.github.io/_posts/2016-11-25-the-enthusiast-trench.markdown

 > Python Trench: "oh, nobody uses urllib2, everyone uses requests
 > and there's this great requests addon that makes uploads so easy, it really .." (etc etc).

-Maybe software libraries aren't fun.
-But people can be enthusiastic about them because they are amazing in their eyes but if you are an outsider, you won't be able to see into the interior tunnels of their trench.
+Maybe software libraries aren't purely _fun_.
+But people can be enthusiastic about them because they are amazing in their eyes.
+If you are an outsider, you won't be able to see the fun in the interior tunnels of their trench.

+### Fear of Missing Out

-There is definitely a relation to the fear of missing out.
+There is definitely a relation to the fear of missing out (FOMO).
 You could feel bad about not being in all trenches and many times I do.
-That's sort of a different discussion.
+I don't want to encourage FOMO.
+I don't want to give FOMO any more fuel.
+I don't really have a solution to FOMO and really that's a different topic.

+I follow the [City Skylines subreddit](https://www.reddit.com/r/CitiesSkylines/) but I don't play the game.
+I know people are having fun.
+I sort of understand the game mechanics and the game loop.
+But there are a lot of mods and deep mechanics I don't get.
+This is true of a lot of games with "mods".
+The community is digging its own trenches from within a trench by extending the game.
+But I really don't grok the fun.

 Sometimes, I just let the weight of the trenches flow over me and appreciate the complexity.
+Like looking at a landscape from really far away.
+It's beautiful because it's missing the details.